 High-Temperature Solar Thermal (HTST) Technology Overview

-Solar thermal technologies are categorised as low-temperature, medium-temperature, or high-temperature.
+Solar thermal technologies are categorized as low-temperature, medium-temperature, or high-temperature.
 High-temperature solar thermal (HTST), also known as concentrating solar thermal (CST), is used for electrical power generation.
 HTST power plants are a lot like traditional fossil fuel power plants, but the important difference is that they obtain their energy input from the sun, instead of from fossil fuels.
 HTST systems have two main components: the collector / concentrator, and the receiver / absorber.
 The collector is a mirror with the function of collecting solar energy and concentrating this energy (by reflection) toward a centralised receiver, which contains a working fluid that absorbs the concentrated solar energy.
 The four main HTST designs are: parabolic trough, parabolic dish, power tower, and linear Fresnel.

 The parabolic trough (Figure 1) is the most common type of HTST system(1).
 The mathematical properties of a parabola curve are such that it reflects all incident sunlight onto a focal point, and thus the concentration of solar energy can be maximised.
 However, parabolic troughs do not fully exploit these properties, being parabolic only in one dimension.
 The concentration ratio is typically 8 to 80 times the incident intensity, with operating temperatures ranging from 260 to 400 degrees C, and a maximum conversion (Carnot) efficiency of 56%(2).
 The working fluid contained in the tubular receiver is usually synthetic oil (molten salt or water/steam may also be used).
 Heat absorbed by this oil is used to generate steam via heat exchangers (Rankine cycle), in order to power a steam turbine, which drives an electrical generator.
 A power plant utilising this design will be comprised of many parallel rows of troughs, usually orientated on a north-south axis and each with a single-axis sun tracking system.